The city of LaGrange is located in Troup County, southwest of Atlanta, and just a short distance from the state border with Alabama.

 This antebellum (pre-Civil War) home is one of the best examples of the Greek Revival style of architecture in Georgia.
 It is listed on the US National Register of Historic Places.

 Impressive Ionic columns rise two storeys in front of the exterior verandas.
-The interior is rich in grand wood carvings, plaster mouldings on the ceilings, and marble fireplaces shipped from Italy.
+The interior is rich in grand wood carvings, plaster moldings on the ceilings, and marble fireplaces shipped from Italy.

 Its rooms are furnished in the style of its 1850s heyday, which include a half-tester canopied bed in the upstairs bedroom.